 Can You Change the LLC Purpose?

-Yes, you can change the LLC purpose.
-However, you should make sure that the new business purpose is still relevant to your company's mission and goals.
-Changing the LLC purpose can help to clarify your company's identity and inspire employees and customers alike.
+You can change the LLC purpose.
+However, you should make sure that the new purpose is still relevant to your company's mission and goals.